Helen Keller: Portrayals

 An anime movie called The Story of Helen Keller: Angel of Love and Light was made in 1981.
 In 1984, Keller's life story was made into a TV movie called The Miracle Continues.
 This film, a semi-sequel to The Miracle Worker, recounts her college years and her early adult life.
 None of the early movies hint at the social activism that would become the hallmark of Keller's later life, although a Disney version produced in 2000 states in the credits that she became an activist for social equality.
 The Bollywood movie Black (2005) was largely based on Keller's story from her childhood to her graduation.

 A documentary called Shining Soul: Helen Keller's Spiritual Life and Legacy was produced by the Swedenborg Foundation in 2005.
 The film focuses on the role played by Emanuel Swedenborg's spiritual theology in her life and how it inspired Keller's triumph over her triple disabilities of blindness, deafness, and a severe speech impediment.
 On March 6, 2008, the New England Historic Genealogical Society announced that a staff member had discovered a rare 1888 photograph showing Helen and Anne, which, although previously published, had escaped widespread attention.
-Depicting Helen holding one of her many dolls, it is believed to be the earliest surviving photograph of Anne Sullivan Macy.
+Depicting Helen holding one of her many dolls, it is believed to be the earliest surviving photograph of Keller with Anne Sullivan Macy.

 Video footage showing Keller speaking also exists.

 A biography of Keller was written by the German Jewish author H. J. Kaeser.

-A painting tribute to Helen Keller "The Advocate" done by three artists from Kerala, India.

-A 10 by 7 ft painting titled The Advocate: Tribute to Helen Keller was created by three artists from Kerala, India, as a tribute to Keller.
-The painting, which depicts the major events of Keller's life and is one of the biggest paintings done based on her life, was created in association with a non-profit organization ArtD'Hope Foundation, artists groups Palette People, and XakBoX Design & Art Studio.
-This painting was created for a fundraising event to help blind students in India, and was inaugurated by M. G. Rajamanickam, IAS (District Collector Ernakulam) on Helen Keller day (June 27, 2016).